jongpie/NebulaLogger/docs/apex/Log-Management/LoggerHomeHeaderController.md

 ## LoggerHomeHeaderController class

-Controller class for the LWC `loggerHomePageHeader`
+Controller class for the LWC `loggerHomeHeader`

 ---